The Revenant

 It's no surprise that DiCaprio wanted this role; it offers yet another chance to prove himself as not only versatile, but that he's still one of the best actors of his generation.
 Not only that, but there's every likelihood that his best work is yet to come.

 You wouldn't expect anything to outshine DiCaprio in this mood, but that's not the case here.
 Probably that little bit more captivating is the impressive cinematography.
-Emmanuel Lubezki, who also worked on Iñárritu's Birdman, is clearly channelling the work of Cimino, in particular his classics The Deer Hunter and Heaven's Gate; everything from the framing and the rhythm is straight out of Cimino's playbook, which is no bad thing.
+Emmanuel Lubezki- who won an Oscar for his efforts - who also worked on Iñárritu's Birdman, is clearly channelling the work of Cimino, in particular his classics The Deer Hunter and Heaven's Gate; everything from the framing and the rhythm is straight out of Cimino's playbook, which is no bad thing.

-It's 12 Oscar nominations probably aren't entirely merited, but it deserves a few of them; no more so than DiCaprio, who having been passed over with his previous four nominations by the Academy, looks to be a shoe-in this time around.
-And about time too.
+Its 12 Oscar nominations probably weren't entirely merited, but it deserved the three it got; no more so than DiCaprio, who having been passed over with his previous four nominations by the Academy, finally got to take a gold statue home, and still remains his only one.

-Iñárritu delivers a film about survival and revenge, within an interesting historical context and a visually stunning background, making it both gorgeous to look at and deceptively gripping.
+Iñárritu delivers a film about survival and revenge, within an interesting historical context and a visually stunning background, making it still both gorgeous to look at and deceptively gripping ten years on.